Advance Healthcare Directives

 2) A Power of Attorney for Health Care

-An Instruction for Health Care Decisions, previously referred to as a living will, is a written statement of your wishes about health care treatment.
-It includes your wishes for treatment when you are terminally ill or permanently unconscious.
+An Instruction for Health Care Decisions, previously referred to as a living will, is a written statement of your wishes about healthcare treatment.
+It includes your wishes for treatment when you are terminally ill, permanently unconscious or suffer from serious illness or frailty.

 Does an Advance Health Care Directive apply when I am pregnant?